Here at Wright’s we supply and install the most popular types and styles of Wood Fires in New Zealand – all from leading New Zealand manufacturers.

 Building Consent

 Before you buy a Wood Fire, Wright’s can advise you what fire is allowed to be installed in your area.
 We can also make sure your local council will allow you to install the model you prefer (some council authorities will only allow installation of models from their recommended approved list).
 You will also need to obtain a Building Consent before you install your Wood Fire.
-This can take up to 21 days.
+This can be handled/coordinated by your installer.
 After the Wood Fire has been installed, you will require a further Certificate of Compliance.
-Wright’s can take care of the entire process with our exclusive Wrightcare Installation Service.

 Outside of the Auckland Area?

 If you're enquiring about purchasing Wood Fires from outside the Auckland area, it will be our pleasure to ship to your place, anywhere in NZ.
 Please contact us with your details.
-We can help you arrange just about everything...or at least point you in the right direction.
+We can help you arrange shipping & by all means contact us to select your correct wood fire to suit your home & regions local district regulations.